 Sure, internet censorship isn’t wild in New Zealand.
-But did you know that the country belongs to the intelligence-sharing alliance Five Eyes (which includes the US)?
+But did you know that the country is a part of the intelligence-sharing alliance Five Eyes (which includes the US)?
 If you want your data to stay safe from snoopers, both foreign and domestic, get yourself a New Zealand VPN.*

-Get a private & secure New Zealand VPN
+Get a private & secure VPN in New Zealand

 - Connect multiple devices to one account

 Get a local New Zealand IP with a VPN